Best burglar alarm brands: Burglar alarms and home security Burglar alarms

 46% of Which? members who have a burglar alarm have a bells-only one.
 It's worth thinking about the kind of area you live in before deciding to get a bells-only alarm.
 Is there an active neighbourhood watch giving you confidence that someone will call the police?
 Or perhaps you have friends and relatives who live very close by who you could count on to take action?

-You can install these alarms yourself, or you can pay a one-off fee to have it installed by a professional.
-Find out more about the installation process by visiting our page on choosing a burglar alarm installer.
+You can install one of these alarms yourself, or you can pay a one-off fee to have it installed by a professional.

 Maintaining your burglar alarm